Signs of flat roof damage

 How often should I inspect my flat roof?

-It's recommended to inspect your flat roof at least twice a year, in the spring and fall, to check for any signs of damage or wear.
+It's recommended to visually inspect your flat roof at least twice a year, in the spring and fall, to catch any issues early.

 Connect with certified professionals in your area